 “Oh wow, what a surprise …” Atkinson is heard replying, dryly.

-A police internal affairs report obtained by ABC News details that Smyly’s attempt to detain Atkinson “was not supported by reasonable suspicion that Mr. Atkinson was committing, had committed, or was about to commit a crime.”
+According to ABC News, an internal police investigation found that Smyly’s continued efforts to take Atkinson into custody were “not supported by reasonable suspicion that Mr. Atkinson was committing, had committed, or was about to commit a crime.”
 It was clearly another case of black people daring to exist.

 Smyly decided to abandon ship; the 14-year veteran quit before he was fired.
-“While the finding likely would have resulted in suspension or possibly termination, Officer Smyly resigned prior to the conclusion of the disciplinary process,” a statement released by the City of Boulder on Thursday reads.
+“While the finding likely would have resulted in suspension or possibly termination, Officer Smyly resigned prior to the conclusion of the disciplinary process,” according to a statement released Thursday by the city of Boulder.
 How convenient.

-John Smyly had no prior discipline on record and is slated to receive almost $70,000 in vacation and sick days until his resignation goes into effect in February.
+Smyly had no prior discipline on record and is slated to receive around $70,000 in vacation and sick days until his resignation goes into effect in February, ABC News reports.
 Atkinson’s attorney plans on filing a civil rights lawsuit to prevent the payout.

 In an interview last month on Good Morning America, Atkinson described the encounter as a “traumatic experience.”